The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Asymptotic Properties

-\begin{theorem} Suppose that Assumptions A1-A4 hold.
-Then, for each $\alpha \in \mathcal{A}$,
+\begin{theorem} Suppose that Assumptions A1-A5 hold.
+Then, for each $\tau\in\mathcal{T}$,

-where $\mathbb{A}_{p}=\int_{\omega }^{1}\left\{ \bar{\mathbb{B}}^{(p)}(r)-r \bar{\mathbb{B}}^{(p)}(1)\right\} \left\{ \bar{\mathbb{B}}^{(p)}(r)-r\bar{ \mathbb{B}}^{(p)}(1)\right\} ^{^{\intercal }}dr$. \end{theorem}
+where $\bar{\mathbf{V}}^{(p)}=\int_{\omega}^{1} \{ \bar{\mathbf{B}} ^{(p)}(r)-r\bar{\mathbf{B}}^{(p)}(1) \} \{ \bar{\mathbf{B}}^{(p)} (r)-r\bar{\mathbf{B}}^{(p)}(1) \} ^{^{\top}}dr$. \end{theorem}

-The joint test based on finite multiple quantiles can be constructed in a similar manner, while the test based on a range of quantiles has a limiting distribution depending on the Kiefer process: this may be difficult to implement in practice.

-The asymptotic null distribution in the above theorem can be simulated and a critical value, $c_{S,\tau }$, corresponding to a significance level $\tau $ is tabulated by using the $(1-\tau )100\%$ percentile of the simulated distribution.\footnote{ We provide the simulated critical values in our R package.} In the theorem below, we consider a power function of the self-normalized omnibus test statistic, $P(\hat{S}_{\alpha }^{(p)}>c_{S,\tau })$.
-For a fixed $\alpha \in \mathcal{A}$, we consider a fixed alternative
+The joint test based on finite multiple quantiles can be constructed in a similar manner, while the extension of the self-normalized approach to a range of quantiles is not obvious.
+The asymptotic null distribution in the above theorem can be simulated and a critical value, $c_{S,\alpha}$, corresponding to a significance level $\alpha$ is tabulated by using the $(1-\alpha)100\%$ percentile of the simulated distribution.\footnote{We provide the simulated critical values in our R package.} In the theorem below, we consider a power function of the self-normalized omnibus test statistic, $P(\hat{S}_{\tau }^{(p)}>c_{S,\alpha})$.
+For a fixed $\tau\in\mathcal{T}$, we consider a fixed alternative

 and a local alternative